Tue, 7 Oct

 Lecture by Gerhard Rekel

 Gerhard J. Rekel was born in Graz in 1965.
-He graduated from the Vienna Film Academy and received a British Academy nomination, a Biennale invitation and the Japanese Screenplay Award for the comedy “Trauma”.
-He has written several screenplays for “Tatort” and has directed science documentaries for ARTE, ZDF and other broadcasters.
-Rekel has published several novels, including “Der Duft des Kaffees”.
-Most recently published by K&S, “Monsieur Orient-Express” received the ITB BookAward 2023 and has been translated into English, French and Dutch.
+He graduated from the Vienna Film Academy and received a British Academy nomination, a Biennale invitation, and the Japanese Screenplay Award for the comedy ‘Trauma’.
+He has written several screenplays for ‘Tatort’ and has directed science documentaries for ARTE, ZDF, and other broadcasters.
+Rekel has published several novels, including ‘Der Duft des Kaffees’.
+His most recent work published by K&S, ‘Monsieur Orient-Express’, received the ITB BookAward 2023 and has been translated into English, French, and Dutch.

-An event of the Weltmuseum Wien Friends.
-The Weltmuseum Wien Friends association offers a variety of advanced events to all those interested in the Weltmuseum Wien, such as object discussions, special guided tours, excursions as well as film and photo lectures.
+An event organized by the Weltmuseum Wien Friends.
+The Weltmuseum Wien Friends association offers a variety of advanced events to all those interested in the Weltmuseum Wien, such as object discussions, special guided tours, and excursions as well as film and photo presentations.

-The lecture is free of charge (valid museum ticket required, free entrance for members of the Weltmuseum Wien Friends, for annual ticket holders, Patrons, Members and Ambassadors as well as ICOM members and holders of the Kulturpass)
+Participation is free for Annual Ticket holders, Weltmuseum Wien Friends, Patrons, Members, and Ambassadors as well as ICOM members and holders of the Kulturpass card.

 Registration: friends@weltmuseumwien.at